 Photograph #29

 View of Pond No. 1 (looking north).

-Photograph #30 No. Contraction of the other
+Photograph #30 A AND A A CONSTRUCT

-View of vegetated sediment patch in Pond No. 1 (looking west)
+View of vegetated sediment patch in Pond No. 1.
+Woody stem vegetation by edge of pond should be removed (looking west)

-Photograph #31 12 2 CHR S M E.
+Photograph #31

-View of sediment, vegetation, and patched repair on Pond No. 1 West embankment. (looking east)
+View of sediment, vegetation, and patched repairs on Pond No. 1 west embankment. (looking east)

-Pond No. 1 South embankment with vegetation and gravel. (looking east) Photograph #33 Multiple tears in West embankment of Pond No. 1 with vegetation growing through. (looking south)
+Photograph #32 Pond No. 1 South embankment with vegetation and gravel. (looking north) <image/> Photograph #33 Damaged liner side slope of Pond No. 1 clarifying pond